ericrallen/alchemy-ghost-theme/README.md

 ###Custom Handlebars Helpers

 Alchemy uses several custom Handlebars helpers to make the theme more powerful.
 You'll need to add one line of code to the main `config.js` file to load these helpers and allow Alchemy to register them with Handlebars.

+These helpers let Alchemy perform a lot of magic behind the scenes.

 This is the only file that's loaded by Ghost that is currently safe from being overwritten during an upgrade, so we need to hook our helpers in here.